unChaz/sci-fi-5e/srd/classes/brute.md

 At 20th level, you embody the power of the wilds.
 Your Strength and Constitution scores increase by 4.
 Your maximum for those scores is now 24.

-#### Barbarian Paths
+#### Brute Paths

 ##### Path of the Berserker

-For some barbarians, rage is a means to an end— that end being violence.
+For some brutes, rage is a means to an end— that end being violence.
 The Path of the Berserker is a path of untrammeled fury, slick with blood.
 As you enter the berserker’s rage, you thrill in the chaos of battle, heedless of your own health or well-being.

 ###### Frenzy